Travel Trailer and Tow Vehicle Dynamics

 Tow vehicle behaviour is now well understood and proven.
 That required is a long-wheelbase vehicle with a short rear overhang that weighs at least as much as the trailer.
 Towing three or more tonne behind a 2.5 tonne dual-cab ute is an accident awaiting the circumstances to trigger it.

-A major undesirable factor with caravans is excess length.
+A major undesirable factor with travel trailers is excess length.
 Excess weight matters, but excess length is now known to be a far greater issue.

-Reducing caravan perimeter weight, and particularly rear-end weight, is vital.
-If feasible house a caravan spare wheel below the chassis and in front of or just behind the axle.
+Reducing travel trailer perimeter weight, and particularly rear-end weight, is vital.
+If feasible house a travel trailer spare wheel below the chassis and in front of or just behind the axle.
 Batteries are best located centrally between the axles.
 Water tanks should be wide but not long and located as centrally as possible.

 Friction devices smooth low speed snaking, but have a negligible effect at high speed.
 One that works well at low/medium speeds is likely to be less than 1% effective at 100 km/h (62 mph).
 Elastic energy held within sprung-cam devices may suddenly be released when such devices are overwhelmed – and ‘fed into the system’.